dymaptic/gis-data-utils/geodata-retriever/README.md

 # Geodata Retriever ##

-The Geodata Retriever is designed to download GIS data from the web and update the data you have in your database.
-This will allow you to automate the process of keeping data up to date.
+The Geodata Retriever is a tool built to download up to date geodata and replace that data in your GDB or SDE.
+It works by downloading the latest version of your data, deleting the data currently in your feature class or table, and replacing it with the new data.
+This tool can be scheduled to run as often as you'd like so your data is always up to date.

+This tool works with shapefiles and CSV files.
+It deletes the existing data in your feature class or table and replaces it with the downloaded data.
+The tool also creates a backup of your data and replaces it if updating the data fails.
+The backup is deleted when the tool finishes.

+If you run into any issues with this tool, create an issue in GitHub or email us at [info@dymaptic.com](mailto:info@dymaptic.com).

+## Requirements ##

+ArcGIS Pro or ArcGIS Server must be installed on your machine with a valid license in order to have Python3 and ArcPy available.

-## Customize Script ##
+## Customize ##

-This script can be customized to use with your specific data by entering a few fields.
+To use this tool, download [geodataRetriever.py](https://github.com/dymaptic/gis-data-utils/blob/7b60d8f03b35c432b96a3a8c1b4373f5e07ee230/geodata-retriever/geodataRetriever.py) and open it in a text editor.
+Eenter values in the user entered variable section at the top of the tool.

 * `data`: A dictionary with the key as the name of the feature class to replace in your GDB or SDE.
 Value is the url to the data to download.

+        ```
+        data = {
+            'key':'value',
+            'FeatureClassName':'Url to download shapefile',
+            'TableName':'Url to download CSV file'
+        }
+        ```
 * `saveFolder`: Path to the directory to donwload data into.
+Example: `r'C:\Temp'`.
+The `r` before the quotes is needed to enter a file path.
 * `arcGIS Workspace`: Path to the GDB or SDE workspace.
 Inlcude the path to where the data in `dataName` is stored if there are internal folders.
+Example: `r'C:\Temp\Map\Map.gdb'` or `r'C:\Temp\Map\Map.sde\FolderName'`
-* `toEmails`: List of emails to send error messages to if the script fails.
+* `toEmails`: A list of emails to send error messages to if the script fails.
+Example: `['email@gmail.com']` or `['email@gmail.com', 'email2@yahoo.com']`
 * `fromEmail`: Sender email.
+Example: `'myEmail@gmail.com'`
-* `fromEmailPassword`: Password to sender email.
+* `fromEmailPassword`: Password to fromEmail.
+Example: `'password'`
 * `server`: Email server to send from.
+For example, to send emails from a gmail account use '`'smtp.gmail.com'`.
+To send from outlook use `'smtp.office365.com'`.

 ## Logging/Error Messages ##
-The script includes error logging which will be saved to geodataRetriever.log in the folder where the script is run.
-Emails will also be sent to the listed recipients if the script fails.
+The tool includes error logging which will be saved to `geodataRetriever.log` in the folder where the script is run.
+Emails will also be sent to the listed recipients if the tool fails.

+## Run Tool ##

+You may want to run the tool to make sure everything works correctly before scheduling it to run automatically.
+To do so, open a Command Prompt.
+To start the Python3 environment, enter `"%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv"` and hit enter.
+Next you enter `python C:\Path to tool\geodataRetriever.py` and hit enter to run the program.
+This will begin the tool.

+Additional information about running a Python script using ArcGIS Pro can be found [here](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/installing-python-for-arcgis-pro.htm).

 ## Scheduling ##
-To schedule the script, open Task Scheduler.
+To schedule the tool, open Task Scheduler.
 From the Action menu, choose Create Task.
 Give the task a name and optionally a description.

 ![image](https://user-images.githubusercontent.com/13741019/111682298-cd835c80-87e9-11eb-81ca-772f0de47c82.png)